-- 1. the name of the applicant and any other parties acting as partners or joint applicants in the application - 2. an outline of the business of the applicant and the parties involved in filing the application - 3. an explanation of the purpose of the project for which leave to construct is being sought - 4. a list of all other approvals requested from the OEB and reasoning for the need of such approvals and reference to applicable legislation - 5. a concise description of the routing and location of the project, including the affected municipalities and regions - 6.
-6. an indication of any shared corridors where there could be cross circuit interference, and of any issues related thereto with the owning authority - 7. a description of project components, their locations, and purposes - an explanation of how the project is in the public interest, as defined by section 96 (2) of the Act - 9. the current project schedule21 - 10. details of the authorized representative of the applicant, including the name, phone number, and email and delivery addresses - 11.a description of non-OEB approvals that could have a material impact on timing or costs of the proposed project
+- 1. 1. the name of the applicant and any partnerships involved in the application; other parties acting as partners or joint applicants in the application - 2. details of the authorized representative of the applicant, including the name, phone and fax numbers, and email and delivery addresses; - 3. an outline of the business of the applicant and the parties involved in filingto the application; - 4.--an_explanation of the purpose of the project for which leave to construct is - 3. being sought; - 4. a list of all other approvals requested from the OEB and reasoning for the need of such approvals and reference to applicable legislation - 5. a concise description of the routing and location of the project, including the affected municipalities and regions - 6. an indication of any shared corridors where there could be cross circuit - 6. interference, and of any issues related thereto with the owning authority; - 7.
+7. a description of project components, their locations, and purposes - ;8. an_explanation of how the project is in the public interest, as defined by section 96(2) of the Act; and - 1.9.
+9. the current project schedule.21 Note that the Order of the Board will likely have an expiry date by when the project must have commenced.